jucardwell/geog215/other_pages/assignment3.md

 ### Map
+1. Add a **third-level heading** named "Map".
+Create a chunk below

-1. Create two interactive maps, one showing the enrollment column and one showing the degree column
+2. Create two interactive maps, one showing the enrollment column and one showing the degree column

 ------------------------------------------------------------------------